CamParry/data-do/readme.md

 ### Structure

-A command is made up of the following "element:trigger(param,param):target:action(param,param)"
+A command is made up of the following components "element:trigger(param,param):target:action(param,param)"

 Some triggers and actions are configured to take paramaters as comma seperated lists, these are predefined and can be found below.